Écarté: Scoring

 Five points wins the game.
-Play sometimes consist of multiple games as part of a "rubber" or set.
+Play sometimes consists of multiple games as part of a "rubber" or set.
 Score is often kept with counters or unused cards, similar to Euchre.

-Early 20th century London Rules
+Early 20th-century London Rules

 The rules of Écarté, as were accepted by the principal clubs in London at the start of the 20th century, and cited in Cavendish, are as follows: